boxed-code/laravel-schema-refresh/README.md

 - copy the data from the old database to new

 ## Caveats
-If you make breaking changes to your schema, for instance add a new column to a table without a default value, the refresh will fail.
+If you make breaking changes to your schema, for instance add a new column to a table without a default value, the refresh will fail for the obvious reasons.

-## Intallation
+## Installation
 Install via composer:

     composer install boxed-code/laravel-schema-refresh